kexiZeroing/kexiZeroing.github.io/src/blog/git.md

 Normally, you list tags by alpha order.
 You can fix this by setting `git config --global tag.sort version:refname`, which will generally do what you expect, treating dotted version numbers as a series of integer values for sorting purposes.

-Similarly, set `git config --global branch.sort -committerdate` to sort the branch list by the most recent commit date rather than by alpha order.
+Similarly, set `git config --global branch.sort -committerdate` to sort the branch list by the most recent commit date rather than by alpha order. (`git branch --sort=-committerdate`)

 ## git submodules
 A git submodule is a full repo that’s been nested inside another repo.
 Any repo can be a submodule of another.
 Submodules can only be pinned to a specific commit.
 This is because a submodule isn’t a package; it’s code that you have embedded in another repo, and git wants you to be precise.